-From appetizers that include the "Split Pea and Okra Fritters" to Jambalaya, Catfish and even unusual vegetarian options make this an unusual BBQ because it is as gourmet as they come.
+From appetizers that include the "Split Pea and Okra Fritters" to jambalaya, catfish, and even unusual vegetarian options, this BBQ is as interesting and as gourmet as they come.

-With so many reasons in the media for not visiting Detroit, Slow's has given a reason for diehard critics to book a trip to venture this city which is on the brink of reinventing itseIf.
+With so much negative media coverage of Detroit, Slow's has given a reason for diehard critics to venture to this city as it stands on the brink of reinventing itseIf.

 Can gourmet cuisine shape and influence travelers?
 Most definitely.